sophielem/crispr/README.md

   -r <str>       The end point
   -c <int>       The length of the slice for the request
 ```
-### Check taxonomy
-Check if a taxonomy ID given exists in the NCBI database.
-Then, check if this taxonomy ID is
-present in a Taxonomy database than you can request with the package pyCouch and check
-if the GCF given for this taxonomy ID already exists in the Taxonomy database.

-### Create file for taxon database
-Create pickle file to inset into Taxonomy database
-It can create from a GCF and Taxonomy ID given or from the json file genome_ref_taxid.json file

-OUTUPUT:
-taxon_dt={"1234": {"GCF": ["GCF_111", "GCF_112", "GCF_113"], "date": "19-04-2019", "User": "Queen"},
-          "2345": {"GCF": ["GCF_211", "GCF_212", "GCF_213"], "date": "19-04-2019", "User": "Queen"}}

-### Update tree
-Load the MaxiTree object from the taxon_tree_db and insert a new member.
-Then, create a pickle file to insert it into the database.

-### Maxi Tree object
-Class MaxiTree object.
-This tree contains: a tree object from the package ete3 with the name
-of the organism, the current GCF and its taxonomy Id if it's present into the CRISPR database.
-This taxon ID is
-referenced in the name separate by a ':' and in a node's feature 'taxon'.
-The name of a node is composed like this:
-    name (without ' and /) GCF_ID : taxon_ID

-Several constructor:
-    1. from the database
-    2. from the genomre_ref_taxid.json file
-    3. from a MaxiTree pickle file

-Several methods are implemented to insert a new node, to write a json file of the tree
-full (with taxonID) or not, to get the json string full or not...

-The main function allow to create this Tree from the genomre_ref_taxid.json file and to create a
-pickle MaxiTree file to insert into the taxon_tree_db

 ### Create Metafile (*pickle* and *index*)
 ```sh